Akhil-Rawat/AvaxTeam1-StreamPay/VALTOWN_DEPLOYMENT.md

 ### 1. Copy the Script
 Copy the contents of `valtown-cron.ts` to a new Val.town script.

-### 2. Set Up Secrets
+### 2. Set Up Environment Variables
 In your Val.town dashboard:
-1. Go to your account settings
+1. Go to your val's settings (left sidebar)
-2. Navigate to "Secrets"
+2. Navigate to "Environment Variables"
-3. Add a new secret:
+3. Add a new environment variable:
    - **Key**: `PRIVATE_KEY`
    - **Value**: Your wallet's private key (the one with permissions to call the contract)